collaboration with Forensic Architecture

 VOICE: Anna Mendelssohn.

 STREAM: Michael Loizenbauer.

 CAMERA: David Kleinl, Kurt van der Vloedt, Bernhard Mayr.

 VIDEO TECHNICIAN: Matija Serdar / PrimeART Medienwerkstatt.

 CAMERA ASSISTENCE: Katharina Mackowiak.

-CONCEPTION The Future of Demonstration: Sylvia Eckermann and Gerald Nestler
+Commissioned by The Future of Demonstration (artistic directors Sylvia Eckermann and Gerald Nestler)

 “Look, if your data is based on assumption, subject to opinion, or up for discussion, then, by definition, that is not Ground Truth data.
 Do not theorize before you have that factual data that has been observed or measured.
 That has not been inferred.